 Two main reasons that resonate to me on why Automattic acquired WooCommerce are,

 - WooCommerce is ridiculously growing and highly profitable business.

 - WooThemes has a similar culture and talented workforce as of Automattic.

 A growing and Profitable E-commerce Business

 WooCommerce is a massively successful WordPress plugin that brings in over $1 million in monthly recurring revenue.

-The plugin on its own accounted for more than 85% of overall sales for its parent company WooThemes.
+The plugin on its own accounted for more than 85% of overall sales for its parent company WooThemes (see WordPress live stats here).

-Additionally, WooCommerce currently powers close to 25% of all online stores and what could be other better way to bring e-commerce to the WordPress world?
+Additionally, WooCommerce currently powers close to 25% of all online stores and what could be another better way to bring e-commerce to the WordPress world?

 Magnus Jepson, one of the founders of WooThemes notes about the growing revenues and profit margins of the company and the subsequent need to find a partner that can help them with the growth.

 He also mentions that not only Automattic was their dream partner but also that its co-founder Matt has already shown some interest in the popularity of WooCommerce.

 Their combination will certainly fuel the growth of e-commerce in the WordPress ecosystem.

 Culture and Talent Acquisition

-Mark Forrester, Co-founder of WooThemes notes on his blog that with 55 talented, fun and remote-working individuals Woothemes had similar culture as of Automattic.
+Mark Forrester, Co-founder of WooThemes notes on his blog that with 55 talented, fun and remote-working individuals Woothemes had similar culture as Automattic.

 In his HBR article, Matt Mullenweg mentions that he spends at least a third of his into the hiring process.
 It would have definitely taken a lot of time (and money) to hire such a team.

 The acquisition makes it easy for Automattic not only to gain those products but also the addition of the entire 55+ team to their total of 370 Automatticians.
 The presence of similar culture indeed facilitated the talent acquisition process.

 WordPress has quickly evolved from a simple blog platform to a fully-fledged content management system.
 The growth has seen a versatile use of the platform and the future definitely looks positive.